leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ## Eldritch Knight Martial Archetype

+- Focus on defense based spells to negate need for high INT.
+- Check out Sentinel feat
+-
 ### Spells
 #### Concentration
 Some spells and other effects require Concentration to remain active, as specified in their descriptions.
 If the effect's creator loses Concentration, the effect ends.
 If the effect has a maximum duration, the effect's description specifies how long the creator can concentrate on it: up to 1 minute, 1 hour, or some other duration.
 The creator can end Concentration at any time (no action required).
 The following factors break Concentration.